paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```

+Lexicographically, tenor are ordered in an ascending order as `10Y-1Y-5Y`, so the result is expected.
 What if we want to ensure ascending ordering for `date` and descending for `tenor`.
-Once again we can manufacture
+Once again we can handcraft the
 ranking matrix.
 ```j
    rankingAsc=: i.!.0~ { /:@/: